-Being in college is super fun but is also super expensive.
-College students, here's how you can make some money to help you out.
+Being in college is super fun but also super expensive.
+College students, here's how you can make some extra cash to help you out.

 Rent, books, tuition and a social life can really take it out of you, especially when you can’t find a job on campus…because everyone else needs money, like you!
 Whether you are trying to pay for books and rent this semester or wanting ways to pay less for your semester abroad we’ve got some ideas on how you can earn money while you are a student.

-If you have a few minutes in between classes and an opinion, you can earn a few bucks by answering online surveys.
-They can take anywhere from 2 minutes to 32, and earn you a few cents or a couple dollars depending on the length and company.
+If you have a few minutes between classes and you have an opinion, you can earn a few bucks by answering online surveys.
+They can take anywhere from two minutes to 32, and earn you a few cents or a couple dollars depending on the length and company.

 Volunteering In A Case Study